Virginia History Road Trip: A Rich 7-Day Itinerary

 History lovers should also consider visiting the historic core of the University of Virginia, founded by Thomas Jefferson in the early 1800s.
 His masterfully designed Rotunda is a highlight; this impressive structure offers guided and self-guided historical tours.
 Plus, there are several other interesting sites – including a dorm room dedicated to Edgar Allen Poe, a student here in 1826 – a short walk away on campus.

-Besides history, there are over 30 wineries in and around the city – with plenty of options.
-Besides the excellent wine, the wineries often offer relaxing spaces for guests.
+Besides history, there are over 30 wineries in and around the city, with plenty of options.
+In addition to excellent wine, wineries often offer relaxing spaces for guests.
 (Some of my favorite wineries also furnish amazing views of the Blue Ridge Mountains.)
 A few have inns and restaurants, so guests can soak up the entire experience during their stay.
-Check out the Monticello Wine Trail website for details on the dozens of wineries in the area; the website also has a convenient planning feature if visiting more than one winery on your stay.
+Check out the Monticello Wine Trail website for details on the dozens of wineries in the area; the website also has a convenient planning feature if visiting more than one winery during your stay.

 A tray with wine sits on a metal table; in the background are adirondack chairs on an expansive grassy lawn at King Family Vineyards by Charlottesville, VA.